 Can I attend if I am pregnant?

-Please be aware that these classes are not designed for expectant mums and I encourage you to consider joining a specialist pregnancy-yoga class where it is available.
+Please be aware that these classes are not designed for expectant mums and I strongly encourage you to consider joining a specialist pregnancy-yoga class where it is available.
 With physical postures ("asana") tailored to suit your growing baby and the changes taking place in your body, specialist pregnancy-yoga classes can also help build a social network with other expectant mums.
 This can be a network that continues to support you after your pregnancy and can, overall, help build a more positive pre and post-natal experience.
 A physical yoga practice in the first 14-weeks of pregnancy is not encouraged but may in some cases be pursued from 15-weeks up to 30-weeks.
 In all cases, expectant mums should consult a medical professional before committing to a practice.